Viral Video Shows Melania Trump’s Strange Reaction To Ivanka After Her RNC Speech

-A viral video from the Republican National Convention showed what appeared to be a strange reaction of Melania Trump as her step-daughter Ivanka walked by, with some suggesting that the short interaction hinted at animosity between two of the women closest to President Donald Trump.
+A viral video from the Republican National Convention showed what appeared to be a strange reaction from Melania Trump as her step-daughter Ivanka walked by, with some suggesting that the short interaction hinted at animosity between two of the women closest to President Donald Trump.

 The clip showed the first lady flashing a smile to Ivanka as she walked past on the stage set up in front of the White House for the president’s address.
 But shortly after Ivanka walked past, Melania’s face turned into what some took to be a look of disgust.
 The video quickly found its way to social media, finding viral attention on Twitter.